 - One kid is playing on the out-of-service track.

-- The three kids know that the active track is active and frequently in use, and the one kid knows that it is safer on the out-of-service track.
+- The three kids know that the active track is active and frequently in use, and the other kid knows that it is safer on the out-of-service track.

 - A train is suddenly speeding along on the active track.